 For many of us who have disconnected from feelings we may experience confusion as to what feeling we are feeling at any given time.
 In her book Beverly Engle gives tips for identifying feelings.
 Our body is where we experience our emotions as feelings and sensations, for example grief may be felt as a tightness in the chest or a feeling of pressure around the heart.
 Anger may be felt as a tightening of the jaw or muscles in various parts of the body, often the gut.

 Certainly learning to re-experience our feelings will not be easy for many of us, but we can find resources to help with this process and as we do our level of peace and ability to take action will improve.
-We can reactive out ability to move through emotions and reclaim our will for positive expression and inner connection.
+We can reactivate out ability to move through emotions and reclaim our will for positive expression and inner and outer connection.